redwanwalid/rag_tutorial/README.md

 > You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.

 Here is a step-by-step tutorial video: [RAG+Langchain Python Project: Easy AI/Chat For Your Docs](https://www.youtube.com/watch?v=tcqEUSNCn8I&ab_channel=pixegami).

+## Added Support for Ollama
+The support for using the Ollama local models and Langchain is added.
+Use the file with *_ollama for this purpuse.